 - Organizational structure: Understand the hierarchical structure, reporting lines, and decision-making mechanisms.

-- Employee engagement: Evaluate the level of employee engagement and satisfaction in both companies.
+- Employee engagement: Evaluate the employee engagement and satisfaction level in both companies.

 - Workplace culture: Examine the work environment, employee interactions, and company traditions.